-The Leigh Surgery is open for urgent appointments each day until 12pm (3pm on Mondays, Wednesday and Friday from 1st June).
-The Bolton Surgery is open from 9am until 12pm on Monday, Thursday and Friday.
-The Sale Surgery is open from 9 am until 12pm on Monday and Wednesday from 1st June.
+The Leigh Surgery is open for appointments (for cases where there is an absolute need to be seen at the surgery) each day until 8 pm (7 pm on Friday and 3 pm on Saturday and Sunday).
+The Bolton Surgery is open from 9am until 6pm on Monday, Thursday and Friday and until 12 pm on Saturday.
+The Sale Surgery is open from 9 am until 6pm on Monday, Tuesday and Wednesday, and until 12 pm on Saturday.
+The Hindley Surgery is closed pending repairs following a flood, but we are happy to see Hindley patients at Leigh.
 Contact us to discuss how we can help you.
+Opening hours are being extended again during August.

-During the lockdown period we will be providing limited services.
-If you have concerns about your pet then in the first instance call the Leigh Surgery in the mornings for advice, and the Bolton Surgery on Monday or Thursday from 11th May in the mornings.
+During this period we will be providing limited services but gradually re-introducing routine services as the risk levels reduce.
+If you have concerns about your pet then in the first instance call the Leigh Surgery for advice, and the Bolton Surgery and Sale Surgeries on the days listed.

 We will continue to provide the following services: